 She just stood there.

-She turned away from me.
+I called her name, and she turned away from me.

 “We don’t have time for this.
 Let’s go.
 Now.”

-Still nothing.
-Bailey slipped off my hip, and I hitched her back up.
+My toddler slipped off my hip, and I hitched her back up.

 “I’m going to turn and keep going.
 I would suggest you follow me.”